-Based on our review of the current plans (Contour Engineering LLC, June 17, 2020) Trenches A (West and East), B, C (West and East), E, F, G, H (North and South), I and J are proposed to be filled.
+Based on our review of the current plans (Contour Engineering LLC, July 28, 2020) Trenches A (West and East), B, C (West and East), G, H (North and South), I and J are proposed to be filled.
 We understand that Trenches A (West and East) have been permitted.
 Trench A (North), Trench D and an unnamed trench west of Trench F have already been filled under a previous Clearing and Grading Permit.
-At this time, Trenches C (East) and E and F have been partially filled; we understand that trench reclamation/ restoration has ceased pending permit approval.
+At this time, Trench C (East) has been partially filled; we understand that trench reclamation/restoration has ceased pending permit approval.

 Based on information provided by Kurt Erickson with Ravensdale LLC, the fill imported to the Ravensdale LLC Property is from local earthwork projects, which typically results from other projects where 1) the earthwork balance requires export, or 2) unsuitable fill (too wet/dry or does not meet specifications) is encountered and requires export.
-Contour Engineering LLC (June 17, 2020, sheet C3) Geotechnical Notes indicate that the imported fill material is to be "clean" and "below MTCA" criteria for contamination with hazardous substances.
+Contour Engineering LLC (July 28, 2020, sheet C3) Geotechnical Notes indicate that the imported fill material is to be "clean" and "below MTCA" criteria for contamination with hazardous substances.
 At this time there are no specific standards in the plans for earthwork methods; such standards are subject to this report and are intended to be implemented for the project.